CNS metastasis: Risk factors

 Since CNS metastasis is the pathway of the natural progression of primary cancers, hence, main risk factors include modifiers of cancer risk.
 These modifiers include the accumulation of genetic, epigenetic, and environmental factors resulting in chromosomal and genomic aberrations and instability.
 Research has demonstrated that 80-90% of malignant tumours are caused by external environmental factors such as carcinogens.

 Clinically, research evidence demonstrated that the primary tumours that have the greatest association with brain metastasis consist of lung, breast, melanoma, and colon cancers.
-Despite the knowledge of sources, there is a lack of understanding regarding why these sources have increased predilection, nor an understanding of the mechanism difference behind each metastasis process.
+Despite knowledge of the sources, there is a lack of understanding of why these sources have increased predilection, nor is there an understanding of the differences in mechanisms behind each metastasis process.

 Diagnosis

 CNS metastases can be diagnosed through various imaging approaches and clinical manifestations.
 These techniques allow doctors to detect abnormalities and identify the location and extent of the metastatic spread.

 Imaging technology: MRI and CT scans

-CNS metastases are diagnosed through imaging techniques that produce detailed images of the inside of the body, including parts such as the bones, organs, muscles, and nerves.
+CNS metastases are diagnosed through imaging techniques that produce detailed images of the inside of the body, including the bones, organs, muscles, and nerves.
 Magnetic resonance imaging (MRI) and computed tomography (CT) are two representative imaging procedures for this purpose.

 Brain MRI of a patient diagnosed with primary cardiac angiosarcoma that metastasised to the brain.

 MRI scans use strong magnetic fields and radio waves to create an image, while CT scans use X-rays.
-MRI scans produce more detailed images of bodily structures, particularly soft tissues including the brain, and are better at detecting CNS metastases than CT scans.
-However, CT scans are sometimes used for the initial imaging modality due to their lower cost and efficiency in screening for multiple conditions.
+MRI scans produce more detailed images of bodily structures, particularly soft tissues, including the brain, and are better at detecting CNS metastases than CT scans.
+However, CT scans are sometimes used as the initial imaging modality because of their lower cost and efficiency in screening for multiple conditions.